openhab/openhab-addons/addons/binding/org.openhab.binding.smartmeter/README.md

 # SmartMeter Binding

-The Smartreader binding is able to read SML messages (PUSH) and supports IEC 62056-21 modes A,B,C (PULL) and D (PUSH).
+This binding retrieves and reads SML messages (PUSH) and supports IEC 62056-21 modes A,B,C (PULL) and D (PUSH).

 ## Supported Things